Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ## Parts needed

 - An [Arduino Uno](https://fr.aliexpress.com/item/32848546164.html);
 - The [cheapest Game Boy serial cable you can find](https://fr.aliexpress.com/item/32698407220.html) as you will cut it. **Important note:** SIN and SOUT are crossed internally so never trust what wires you get.
 Use a multimeter to identify wires.
-Cross SIN and SOUT if the device does not work at the end.
+Cross SIN and SOUT if the device does not work at the end;
 - If you want something on the neat side, you can use a serial port breakout board instead of cutting a cable, there are tons of on internet for cheap.

 ## Pinout